Nursing Interview Questions

 The goal is to show maturity and insight into how you receive feedback from others.
 What would you say in your 3 words?
 Loyal, resilient, caring, patient, fair, dedicated, committed, helpful.

 With this answer, remember to follow nursing protocol and describe how you went to a supervisor.
-Don’t make it personal and demean the nurse, but detail how you stayed professional to protect the patient.
+Don’t make it personal and demean the registered nurse, but detail how you stayed professional to protect the patient.

 What are you most proud of in your career?